Vegan Substitutes Guide

 In addition to milk, nearly every other type of dairy product now has vegan substitutes, including yogurt, ice cream, sour cream and cream cheese.
 You’ll find most of these either in the vegan section, or next to their regular dairy counterparts.

 You can use Coconut Cream for most of your cream substitutes.
-It’s thick and creamy just like real cream, but without the awful health consequences.
+It’s thick and creamy just like real cream.
 And once it’s cooked up in a recipe, you can’t tell the difference.

 You can make your own cream cheese without much effort, such as our Cashew Cream Cheese, which has a similar texture and flavor as regular cream cheese.